daresTheDevil/davidbkay/STYLE.md

 ## Nuance

 **I am an introvert** and that means that prolonged exposure to humans is exhausting for me.
-Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am strangely quiet.
 Do not confuse my quiet with lack of engagement.

 **When I'm asked or I ask you to do something that feels poorly defined** I will and you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.